tlhan/vdcodingtest/readme.md

 Vault Dragon Coding Test
 ==========================================================================================

-I've set cats as the object, key as its name and value as its age.
+I've set cat as the object, name as its key and age as its value.

     Cat Object Schema: